 Love Is an Action Verb

 We live in the entertainment era; a time when we sit back and things just happen.
-We go to the movies, pay an outrageous price, get the popcorn and relax.
-The flick does the rest.
+We go to the movies, or stream the latest show, and relax.
+The show/flick does the rest.
 We go to the supermarket with thousands of foods to choose from.
 Choices are everywhere; we’re used to pushing a button, and feeling satisfied.

 So what about the most valued experience in the world; what about love?

-The Laundry List: Kimberly is 32 years old is beginning to worry.
+Kimberly is 32 years old is beginning to worry.
 She lives and works in the city, competently handling much of her life.
 Men come and go; girlfriends come and go…work stays.
 But it’s time.
-She decides that she’s looking for a great looking man who’ll be a good provider, doesn’t smoke, and loves kids.
+She decides that she’s looking for a great-looking man who’ll be a good provider, doesn’t smoke, and loves kids.
 Plus, he’s got to have a great sense of humor and not be intimidated by her success.
 There’s more, but that’s enough for now.

 No relationship sticks.
 Kimberly is beautiful and haunting.
 Many bite, but no one passes.
 Kimberly sits back unhappily until one day she meets Mike, who has it all.
 They have fun, talk silly, talk intellectually and enjoy sex.
 It works.
 But Kimberly doesn’t know.
 Maybe he’s not the one?
 I don’t want to be stuck with the wrong guy.